King Kong Lives: Production

-De Laurentiis had been interested in making a sequel to King Kong since he made the remake.
+Dino De Laurentiis had been interested in making a sequel to King Kong since he made the remake.
 In 1977, he said there would "definitely" be a sequel.
 "Steve McQueen made a picture in which he died at the end, but they made another picture with Steve McQueen.
 Many stars die at the end of a picture and then go on to the next picture.
 Kong is a star.
 We are going to have a new story, a new Kong."

 The progress of a sequel was complicated by the fact the 1976 film was considered a financial disappointment and there were ongoing legal uncertainties over who owned the rights to King Kong.
 A number of scripts had been written.
 "They had King Kong in Russia and King Kong in outer space", said writer Steve Pressfield.
 "Really, this is not an exaggeration.
 They even had one with little kids leading him around, saying things like 'Careful, Kong, don't step on that car.'
 It really was an embarrassment."

 Pressfield and Ron Schusett pitched the idea that Kong has been on a giant respirator for years, and he was brought back to life with an artificial heart.
 According to Pressfield, "Dino loved the whole idea of the artificial heart and said, 'That's brilliant.
 I've been wondering for five years how to bring him back to life in a way that people would accept.'
 Sure, it's campy, but It's outrageous enough that it really works."
-John Guillermin had been hoping to direct a version of Tai Pan with Sean Connery but when that project was unable to be financed, he moved on to King Kong Lives!
+John Guillermin had been hoping to direct a version of Tai-Pan with Sean Connery but when that project was unable to be financed, he moved on to King Kong Lives.
 The writers met with Guillermin and together devised the story about Kong getting an infusion from a female ape.
 "When we came up with the idea, Dino was very skeptical and didn't want to do it", said Pressfield.
 "It's hard enough to accept that there's a King Kong but since he has been around for 50 years he has become a pop cult hero.
 No one is going to believe a female ape.'
 I said, 'Dino, he had to have a mother,' And he said, 'By God, you're right, I never thought of that.
 There can be a female,' and we went with it."